natanbc/andesite/CONFIGURATION.md

 - A HOCON file named `application.conf` in the application working directory
 - System environment variables (doesn't support arrays)

-All keys must be prefixed with `andesite.`.
+All andesite keys must be prefixed with `andesite.`.
 When using a HOCON file, they can be put inside a block named `andesite`.
+Plugins may choose to use a different prefix.

 An example config can be found [here](https://github.com/natanbc/andesite-node/blob/master/application.conf.example)